 On September 20, 2021 and September 24, 2021, two substantially similar derivative lawsuits captioned Myers v.
 Sesen Bio, Inc., et. al., Case No. 1:21-cv-11538 and D'Arcy v.
 Sesen Bio, Inc., et. al., Case No. 1:21-cv-11577 were filed against our board of directors and certain of our officers in the US District Court for the District of Massachusetts, with us named as nominal defendant.
 On January 12, 2022, a third derivative complaint captioned Tang v.
 Sesen Bio, Inc., et al., was filed in Superior Court in Massachusetts against our board of directors and certain of our officers (the "State Securities Litigation").
 The three derivative complaints allege breach of fiduciary duties, waste of corporate assets and violations of federal securities laws, based on statements made by us concerning the BLA for Vicineum for the treatment of BCG-unresponsive NMIBC.
-The D'Arcy complaint further alleges unjust enrichment, abuse of control, gross mismanagement and aiding and abetting thereof.
+The D'Arcy complaint further alleges unjust enrichment, abuse of control, gross mismanagement and align and abetting thereof.
 The three derivative complaints seek unspecified damages, restitution and disgorgement of profits, benefits and compensation obtained by the defendants and costs and expenses, including attorneys' fees.
-On October 18, 2021, the court consolidated the two federal court cases under the caption In re Sesen Bio, Inc. Derivative Litigation, Lead Case No. 1:21-cv-11538 (the "Federal Derivative Litigation").
-On December 22, 2021, the court entered a joint stipulation among the parties to stay the Federal Derivative Litigation until after a ruling on any motion to dismiss filed by defendants in the Securities Litigation.
+On October 18, 2021, the court entered a joint stipulation among the parties to stay the Federal Derivative Litigation until after a ruling on any motion to dismiss filed by defendants in the Securities Litigation.
 On May 1, 2022, the plaintiffs filed a verified consolidated shareholder derivative complaint in the Federal Derivative Litigation.
-On May 18, 2022, the court entered a joint stipulation among the parties to stay the State Derivative Litigation until after a ruling on any motion to dismiss filed by defendants in the Securities Litigation.
 On July 6, 2022, the Company and the plaintiffs to the Federal Derivative Litigation and the State Derivative Litigation engaged in an in-person mediation session in an attempt to resolve the litigation, with settlement discussions continuing over the following days.
-On July 19, 2002, the parties reached an agreement in principle to settle the Federal Derivative Litigation, the State Derivative Litigation and other potential related derivative claims.
-Pursuant to that agreement, the individual defendants will cause the Company to adopt certain enhancements to the Company's corporate governance policies and procedures.
-In exchange, plaintiffs will dismiss the complaints and, on behalf of the Company, provide broad customary releases to the individual defendants.
-The agreement is subject to the execution of a definitive stipulation of settlement and, after notice to the Company's stockholders, court approval.
+On July 19, 2002, the parties reached an agreement in principle to settle the Federal Derivative Litigation, with settlement potential related derivative claims.
+Pursuant to that agreement, the individual defendants will cause the Comp